farcaster-project/RFCs/07-cryptographic-setup.md

     R' = kG
 ```

-`VDLEQ` verifies a zero-knowledge proof of knowledge of a same unknown relation `x` between two pairs of elements in the same group.
+`VDLEQ` verifies a zero-knowledge proof of knowledge of the same unknown relation `x` between two pairs of elements in the same group.

  * `DecSig`: